harrydawitch/AuraMail/setup.md

 2. **🎯 Test the application**
    - Send yourself a test email
-   - Watch AuraMail classify and process it
+   - Watch SmartEmailBot classify and process it
    - Try generating a response

 3. **⚙️ Customize settings**